 Some will want to mass Blue Chip butterfly bushes together along a property line to form a border, while others may install them in foundation beds.

-But aesthetics aside, many growers may end up valuing Blue Chip butterfly bush most for what it is not, and what it is not (allegedly) is an invasive plant.
-You see, Buddleia is indigenous to the Far East.
+Aesthetics aside, many growers may end up valuing Blue Chip butterfly bush most for what it is not, and what it is not is an invasive plant.
+Buddleia is indigenous to the Far East.
 Like many plants from China and other faraway lands, the typical Buddleia grown in certain parts of North America has acted in an invasive manner.
-It's not invasive everywhere, but it's invasive in many areas, such as the Pacific Northwest; ask your local Cooperative Extension if in doubt.
-But with this cultivar, developers may have succeeded in producing a non-invasive shrub.
+It is not invasive everywhere, but it is invasive in many areas, such as the Pacific Northwest; ask your local Cooperative Extension if in doubt.
+But with this cultivar, developers have succeeded in producing a noninvasive shrub.

-A non-invasive Buddleia would have lots of gardeners running around shouting, "Lo & Behold!"
+A noninvasive Buddleia should have lots of gardeners running around shouting, "Lo & Behold!"